deephaven-examples/deephaven-opendota-api/README.md

 - Unlimited/month
 - $.0001/request over the free usage limit, rounded up to the nearest cent

+## Note

+The code in this repository is built for Deephaven Community Core v0.13.0.
+No guarantee of forwards or backwards compatibility is given.
 ## Disclaimer

 Deephaven makes no claim to the validity or authenticity of the data provided by the OpenDOTA API.
 Deephaven makes no claim of ownership of the data found on the OpenDOTA API, and will not provide any of its data in this repository.